Human capital flight: Canada

 Colonial administrators in Canada observed the trend of human capital flight to the United States as early as the 1860s, when it was already clear that a majority of immigrants arriving at Quebec City were en route to destinations in the United States.
 Alexander C. Buchanan, government agent at Quebec, argued that prospective emigrants should be offered free land to remain in Canada.
 The issue of attracting and keeping the right immigrants has sometimes been central to Canada's immigration history.

-In the 1920s, over 20% of university graduating classes in engineering and science were emigrating to the United States.
-When governments displayed no interest, concerned industrialists formed the Technical Service Council in 1927 to combat the brain drain.
+When governments displayed no interest to emigrating scientists and engineers in the 1900s, concerned industrialists formed the Technical Service Council in 1927 to combat the brain drain.
 As a practical means of doing so, the council operated a placement service that was free to graduates.

 By 1976, the council had placed over 16,000 men and women.
 Between 1960 and 1979 over 17,000 engineers and scientists emigrated to the United States.
 However, the exodus of technically trained Canadians dropped from 27% of graduating classes in 1927 to under 10% in 1951 and 5% in 1967.

 In Canada today, the idea of a brain drain to the United States is occasionally a domestic political issue.
 At times, brain drain is used as a justification for income tax cuts.
 During the 1990s, some alleged a brain drain from Canada to the United States, especially in the software, aerospace, health care and entertainment industries, due to the perception of higher wages and lower income taxes in the US.
 Some also suggest that engineers and scientists were also attracted by the greater diversity of jobs and a perceived lack of research funding in Canada.

 The evidence suggests that, in the 1990s, Canada did lose some of its homegrown talent to the US.
 Nevertheless, Canada hedged against these losses by attracting more highly skilled workers from abroad.
 This allowed the country to realize a net brain gain as more professionals entered Canada than left.
-Sometimes, the qualifications of these migrants are given no recognition in Canada (see credentialism), resulting in some—though not all—highly skilled professionals being forced into lower paying service sector jobs.
+Sometimes, the qualifications of these migrants are given no recognition in Canada (see credentialism), resulting in some highly skilled professionals taking unrestricted jobs until they prove their skills meet Canadian requirements.

 In the mid-2000s, Canada's resilient economy, strong domestic market, high standard of living, and considerable wage growth across a number of sectors, effectively ended the brain drain debate.
 Canada's economic success even prompted some top US talent to migrate north.
 Anecdotal evidence also suggests that stringent US security measures put in place after the 9/11 attacks have helped to temper the brain drain debate in Canada.